Manuuuu21/rAthena-Text-Editor/README.md

 ## ✨ Features

 - 🖊️ **Edit your code** directly in the browser
 - 🤖 integrated with the **Gemini Chatbot API** for the Editor!
 Just ask it, and it will provide code for you directly in rAthena Text Editor. 😄 Simply provide your Gemini API key.
-We're using the latest and fastest Gemini model: "gemini-2.5-flash-preview-05-20".
+We're using the latest and fastest Gemini model: "gemini-flash-lite-latest".
 - ⚡ **Autocomplete suggestions** to speed up your coding
 - ⬇️ **Download your code** as a `.txt` file after you're done
 - 💾 **Save your work** with just a click